Code-Institute-Submissions/Memory-Madness/README.md

 ### User ideas:
 #### N Hobday:
 #### "I love Harry Potter, read all of the books and watched the films.
-The game should draw on images and characters across the HP franchise."
+The game should draw on images and characters across the Harry Potter franchise."
 #### J Buckley:
 #### "The game should have a magical feel in line with the subject matter."